HalinGG/RestAPI-HWK/README.rst

 Create a GitHub repo for the following project:
 -Get a dataset of your choosing (i.e. Quandl, Open Movie Database, etc.)
 -Populate data into a database
--Build an API with following components:
+Build an API with following components:
 -Endpoints
 -Methods
 -Status Codes